romasoletskyi/m1-internship/README.md

-# m1-internship
+# M1 internship
-Code for my M1 internship "From Point to Interval Estimates of Scattering Statistics in the Component Separation Task"
+Code for my M1 internship "From Point to Interval Estimates of Scattering Statistics in the Component Separation Task" supervised by Erwan Allys